prem-muthedath/timer/README.md

 These concerns led me to a different design with a new set of small objects, each doing just 1 thing.
 After much struggle, I found my object names from Beck's own description of his timer framework!

-Just for fun, I have designed a reporting model that can -- (a) output timings sorted by collection sizes OR by methods; and (b) in different formats (e.g., text, xml, etc.).
+Just for fun, I have designed a reporting model that can -- (a) output timings sorted by collection sizes OR by method names; and (b) in different formats (e.g., text, xml, etc.).

 I have re-used the tests in Beck's book.